Integrating with SIGNiX

 What will your organization need to have in place to integrate with SIGNiX?

-- Developer(s) must be fluent with XML, RESTful web services, Base64 encoding, secure integration principles and our FLEX API to ‘invoke’ it and build the integration.
+- Developer(s) must be fluent with XML, web services, Base64 encoding, secure integration principles and our FLEX API to ‘invoke’ it and build the integration.

 - Your systems must have the ability to ‘tag’ PDF documents with Acroform (PDF) form fields (signature / text / etc.) or have pre-existing PDF forms with these fields on them that will be used by our system to let signers know where they will complete and sign a document.